apache/mesos/docs/configuration.md

   <td>
 Directory path of the CNI plugin binaries.
 The <code>network/cni</code>
 isolator will find CNI plugins under this directory so that it can execute the plugins to add/delete container from the CNI networks.
-It is the operator’s responsibility to install the CNI plugin binaries in the specified directory.
+It is the operator's responsibility to install the CNI plugin binaries in the specified directory.
   </td>
 </tr>